We Need FODMAPs!

 By going through the whole FODMAP Elimination Diet- all 3 phases - from the initial elimination to the challenges and finally including the FODMAPs back into your diet at a level you can manage.
 This will help our friendly gut microbes to flourish and promote a healthy gut going forward.

 The risk is that many people just avoid all the high FODMAP foods without realising that they may only be reacting to one group of FODMAPs so are avoiding the rest needlessly.
-By identifying exactly what you are reacting to with the proper elimination and challenges you can avoid this.
-And stay healthy longer!
+By identifying exactly what you are reacting to with the proper elimination and challenges then only the trigger foods are reduced in the gut and the high FODMAP foods that your gut can handle can be brought back into your diet and support your gut health.

-• MAKE SURE you complete the 3 phases of the low FODMAP diet: 1.
+MAKE SURE you complete the 3 phases of the low FODMAP diet: 1.
 Elimination 2.
 Challenges and 3.
-Reintroduction as tolerated
+Reintroduction where tolerated.

-• Consider probiotics (healthy bacteria that normally live in the gut)- several studies have shown that some probiotics effectively alleviate the symptoms in patients with IBS, particularly abdominal pain and bloating although much more research is required to guide which type of probiotics should be used in which situations.
-It is not recommended to commence probiotics during the elimination stage, wait until after challenges and monitor for at least 4 weeks.
-You may need to trial different probiotics to see which type suits you best.
+Consider probiotics (healthy bacteria that normally live in the gut)- several studies have shown that some probiotics effectively alleviate the symptoms in patients with IBS, particularly abdominal pain and bloating although much more research is required to guide which type of probiotics should be used in which situations.

-• Include some low FODMAP fermented foods in your diet such as lactose-free yoghurt and weak kombucha
+Include some low FODMAP fermented foods in your diet such as lactose-free probiotic yoghurt and kombucha in Low FODMAP amounts.

 REFERENCES